annapasca/neuropycon_cli/README.md

       ```
     * Perform the installation (note the '.' symbol in the end):
       ```bash
-      pip install .
+      pip install -r requirements.txt
       cd .. # exit from the project folder
       ```

-If you've been using virtualenv you should activate it each time you are running neuroclick
+If you've been using virtualenv you should activate it each time you are running neuropycon_cli

 3) You can check the installation by running
     ```bash